JetBrains/kotlin-web-site/docs/topics/exceptions.md

 ```
 {kotlin-runnable="true"}

-In complex applications with diverse error scenarios,
+In applications with diverse error scenarios,
 creating a hierarchy of exceptions can help making the code clearer and more specific.
-This can be achieved by employing an [`abstract class`](classes.md#abstract-classes) or a
+You can achieve this by using an [abstract class](classes.md#abstract-classes) or a
-[`sealed class`](sealed-classes.md#constructors) as a base for common exception features,
+[sealed class](sealed-classes.md#constructors) as a base for common exception features and creating specific
-with specific subclasses to define detailed exception types.
+subclasses for detailed exception types.
 Additionally, custom exceptions with optional parameters offer flexibility, allowing initialization with varied messages,
 which enables more granular error handling.

-Let's look at an example using `sealed class AccountException` as the base for an exception hierarchy,
+Let's look at an example using the sealed class `AccountException` as the base for an exception hierarchy,
-and `class APIKeyExpiredException`, a subclass, which showcases the use of optional parameters for improved exception detail:
+and class `APIKeyExpiredException`, a subclass, which showcases the use of optional parameters for improved exception detail:

 ```kotlin
 //sampleStart